Bayesian Optimization in a Billion Dimensions via Random Embeddings: Introduction

-Following an explanation of GP-based Bayesian optimization (Section \ref{sec:bo}), we introduce the Random EMbedding Bayesian Optimization (REMBO) algorithm and state its theoretical properties, including regret bounds that only depend on the problem's intrinsic dimensionality (Section \ref{sec:rembo}).
-Our experiments (Section \ref{sec:experiments}) show that REMBO can solve problems of previously untenable high extrinsic dimensions.
-They also show that REMBO can achieve state-of-the-art performance when automatically tuning the 47 discrete parameters of a popular mixed integer linear programming solver.
+In this journal version of our work, we expand the presentation to provide more details throughout.
+In particular, we expand our description of the strategy for selecting the boundaries of the low-dimensional space and for setting the kernel length scale parameter; we show by means of an additional application (automatic configuration of random forest body-part classifiers) that the performance of our technique does not collapse when the problem does not have an obvious low effective dimensionality.
+Our experiments (Section \ref{sec:experiments}) also show that REMBO can solve problems of previously untenable high extrinsic dimensions, and that REMBO can achieve state-of-the-art performance for optimizing the 47 discrete parameters of a popular mixed integer linear programming solver.